The RugCoon (RUGGA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 The RugCoon Historical Price

-According to the latest data gathered on The RugCoon live price page, the current price of The RugCoon is 0USD.
-The circulating supply of The RugCoon(RUGGA) is 999.01M RUGGA , giving it a market capitalization of $101.03K.
+According to the latest data gathered on The RugCoon live price page, the current price of The RugCoon is 0.00028787USD.
+The circulating supply of The RugCoon(RUGGA) is 999.01M RUGGA , giving it a market capitalization of $287.59K.

 The The RugCoon Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RUGGA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.